 VTT Technical Research Centre of Finland Ltd is a state owned and controlled non-profit limited liability company established by law and operating under the ownership steering of the Finnish Ministry of Employment and the Economy.
 VTT’s activities are focused on three areas: Knowledge intensive products and services, Smart industry and energy systems, and Solutions for natural resources and environment.
 VTT is impact-driven and from its wide multitechnological knowledge base, VTT can combine different technologies, produce information, upgrade technology knowledge, and create business intelligence and value added for its stakeholders.
 The two principal functions for VTT in the project are to produce industrially relevant bio-liquids by fast pyrolysis for further upgrading, to prepare process design models and to participate in evaluating competitive processing strategies.

-The main task of the Energy Recovery Agency (EGE) is to sort the household waste into the municipality of Oslo, produce district heating and make biogas and bio fertilizers.
+The main task of the Waste Management Agency (REG) is to sort the household waste into the municipality of Oslo, produce district heating and make biogas and bio fertilizers.
 This is done at the municipality's energy and sorting plant in Oslo and at the biogas plant in Nes on Romerike.
-EGE will be a leader in sustainable waste utilization.
-EGE's energy production helps to realize the City of Oslo's ambitious climate and environmental goals, which is to halve emissions of greenhouse gas CO2 by 2030.
+REG will be a leader in sustainable waste utilization.
+REG's energy production helps to realize the City of Oslo's ambitious climate and environmental goals, which is to halve emissions of greenhouse gas CO2 by 2030.
 The agency is subject to the City Council Department for Environment and Transport and has 150 employees.
-EGE is running 4 plants for waste treatment and a biological treatment plant, producing compressed and liquefied biogas.
-EGE has extensive knowledge about energy content in the fractions treated by WASTE2ROAD, and ability to deliver these fractions for testing.
+REG is running 4 plants for waste treatment and a biological treatment plant, producing compressed and liquefied biogas.
+REG has extensive knowledge about energy content in the fractions treated by WASTE2ROAD, and ability to deliver these fractions for testing.

 The Centro Ricerche Fiat (CRF) plays an active role in several public and private research consortiums and collaborates with the Ministry for Universities and Research, the Ministry for the Environment and the Ministry for Economic Development.
 Particular attention is paid to relations with the surrounding territory: CRF is involved in projects and initiatives undertaken not only by Regions and Industrial Unions but also by Municipalities, Chambers of Commerce, Consortiums and by the local industrial fabric.
 In WASTE2ROAD, CRF's main task will be to qualify the fuels and assure the possible application in the automotive field.
 The approval will be based on the verification of compliance with existing norms as wells as on the testing on real vehicles.